 The Hot Seat

 Instructions: Take a chair and identify it as “the hot seat.”
 Set a timer for any length of time (e.g. something like 2 or 3 minutes should be plenty) and ask each person to take a turn on the hot seat.
 Once they are seated, the timer begins and people may ask the seated person any question in rapid-fire succession.
 The hot seat member is allowed to say “pass” for any too personal questions — try to avoid asking these, as it can ruin the fun.
-All about capstone project see more Buy capstone project there are many articles on a capstone projects interesting you.
 The players should be encouraged to ask good, meaningful questions that can allow the person to share significant and important things about himself or herself, such as:

 - “What were your greatest disappointments in your life?”